-In the case of the General Management of Asset and Liabilities, from a quantitative point of view given to the reduction of fees globally (including the local one) and the positions which were funded generated additional revenues from those budgeted.
+In the case of the General Management of Asset and Liabilities, from a quantitative point of view given to the reduction of fees globally (including the local one) and the positions which were funded, generated additional revenues from those budgeted.

-From a qualitative point of view, there was a conservative policy on risk-taking and the liquidity of Monex, S.A.B. was prioritized.
+From a qualitative point of view, there was a conservative policy on risk-taking and liquidity of the Institution was prioritized.
 Therefore, surplus investment in dollars with national banking development and government securities in national currency (which have no credit exposure) continued.

-On the other hand, it participated in the temporary liquidity facilities that Banco de México (hereinafter "the Central Bank") granted as part of the mechanisms to promote the healthy development of the market:
+On the other hand, it participated in the temporary liquidity facilities that the Central Bank granted as part of the mechanisms to promote the healthy development of the market: